-Dynamic neural fields (DNFs) are dynamical systems models that approximate the activity of 3 4 large, homogeneous, and recurrently connected neural networks based on a mean field approach.
-Within dynamic field theory, the DNFs have been used as building blocks in architectures to 5 model sensorimotor embedding of cognitive processes.
-Typically, the parameters of a DNF in an 6 7 architecture are manually tuned in order to achieve a specific dynamic behavior (e.g. decision making, selection, or working memory) for a given input pattern.
-This manual parameter search 8 requires expert knowledge and time to find and verify a suited set of parameters.
-The DNF 9 parametrization may be particular challenging if the input distribution is not known in advance, 10 e.g. when processing sensory information.
-In this paper, we propose an autonomous adaptation 11 of the DNF resting level and gain by a learning mechanism of intrinsic plasticity (IP).
-To enable 12 13 this adaptation, an input and output measure for the DNF are introduced, together with a hyper parameter to define the desired output distribution.
-The online adaptation by IP gives the possibility 14 15 to pre-define the DNF output statistics without knowledge of the input distribution and thus, also to compensate for changes in it.
-The capabilities and limitations of this approach are evaluated 16 in a number of experiments, including a comparison of stochastic gradient with natural gradient 17 18 descent.
+Dynamic neural fields (DNFs) are dynamical systems models that approximate the activity of large, homogeneous, and recurrently connected neural networks based on a mean field approach.
+Within dynamic field theory, the DNFs have been used as building blocks in architectures to model sensorimotor embedding of cognitive processes.
+Typically, the parameters of a DNF in an architecture are manually tuned in order to achieve a specific dynamic behavior (e.g., decision making, selection, or working memory) for a given input pattern.
+This manual parameters search requires expert knowledge and time to find and verify a suited set of parameters.
+The DNF parametrization may be particular challenging if the input distribution is not known in advance, e.g., when processing sensory information.
+In this paper, we propose the autonomous adaptation of the DNF resting level and gain by a learning mechanism of intrinsic plasticity (IP).
+To enable this adaptation, an input and output measure for the DNF are introduced, together with a hyper parameter to define the desired output distribution.
+The online adaptation by IP gives the possibility to pre-define the DNF output statistics without knowledge of the input distribution and thus, also to compensate for changes in it.
+The capabilities and limitations of this approach are evaluated in a number of experiments.